 According to a detailed support document released by Apple on Friday, the new operating system is incompatible with existing versions of iTunes.
 This has led to an array of problems for consumers who use the iPod with the new environment.
 The most severe issue is the potential corruption of the iPod when the “Safely Remove Hardware” feature is used to eject the player.
 Other issues include playback problems with iTunes-purchased music and videos, and synchronization snafus related to personal contacts.

 In response to these issues, Microsoft spokesman Adam Anderson stated that his company has a team working with Apple.
 However, he did not believe that iTunes users “should stop using Vista for these reasons.”
 This statement has done little to assuage the concerns of consumers who rely on their iPods to listen to music and other audio content.

-Vista includes a number of digital rights management and security schemes, and that is generating inevitable application conflicts.
-Meanwhile, Microsoft is trying to convince an indifferent public that a Vista upgrade is worth the time and money, though most are well aware of the glitches.
-Some have suffered through painful experiences with Microsoft in the past, and a large number are biding their time until the bugs are worked out.
+Vista includes a number of digital rights management and security schemes, which are generating inevitable application conflicts.
+Meanwhile, Microsoft is trying to convince an indifferent public that a Vista upgrade is worth the time and money, despite the glitches.
+Some users have suffered through painful experiences with Microsoft in the past, and a large number are biding their time until the bugs are worked out.
 The iPod compatibility problems will cool consumer sentiment further, especially among those that incorporate the portable player into their daily lives.